rdkit/rdkit-js/README.md

 ## Introduction

-**Note: This package should be considered experimental.
-The API is not yet stable and may change from release to release.**

 RDKit.js is the JavaScript distribution of cheminformatics functionality from the [RDKit](https://github.com/rdkit/rdkit) - a C++ library for cheminformatics.

 The project is leveraging web assembly to rollout a subset of the RDKit functionality that is relevant in any javascript context.
 The WASM module bundled with this package is compiled directly from the RDKit source code.